 Stratospheric Dust — ‘chemotherapy’ for our planet!

-As I said on the Geo-engineering page prevention right now is far safer and cheaper than any geo-engineering ‘cure’.
-Preventing cancer is far better than chemo!
-But have we left it too late, especially as the world now discusses limiting warming to 1.5 degrees, not 2?
+As I said on the Geo-engineering page prevention is safer and cheaper than any geo-engineering ‘cure’.
+But have we left it too late, especially as the pacific island nations want to limit warming to 1.5 degrees, not 2?

 Harvard Physics Professor David Keith says we can slow climate change by half without significant side effects by sprinkling artificial diamond dust in the upper atmosphere.
 This blocks out a fraction of a percent of incoming sunlight without hurting the ozone layer (as other dusts might have).
 But he also warns against trying to offset all our warming, as the side effects of the cure could become worse than the climate change itself.
 David Keith movie: 8 minutes only.

 One of the fastest ways to cool this planet is also the cheapest: pour millions of tons of microscopic dust into the stratosphere every year.
 This mimics what happens when a volcano explodes and shoots millions of tons of dust up 20 kilometres.
 It acts like a giant pair of sunglasses wrapped around the Earth, protecting us from a tiny amount of sunlight.
 The reason this is so effective is that a small amount of dust can reflect enough sunlight to prevent an enormous amount of heating.

 According to estimates by the Council on Foreign Relations, “one kilogram of well placed sulfur in the stratosphere would roughly offset the warming effect of several hundred thousand kilograms of carbon dioxide.“

 “The Geoengineering Option:A Last Resort Against Global Warming?”